esimov/diagram/README.md

 ## Usage

 Once you are inside the terminal application you can create, edit or delete the ASCII diagrams.
-By pressing `CTRL+d` you can convert the ASCII art into a handwritten diagram.
+By pressing `CTRL+g` you can convert the ASCII art into a handwritten diagram.
 The generated `PNG` file will be saved into the `output` folder relative to the current path.

 ### Command Line support

 The application also supports the generation of hand drawn diagrams directly from command line without to enter into the CLI application.

 `$ diagram --help` will show the currently supported options: